dreidpath/gaza-mortality/README.md

+Tracking mortality in Palestine following Israel's assault against Gaza (2023-2024).
+*Last updated 26 February 2024*

 # Gaza Conflict Tracker

-This repository tracks daily deaths in Palestine in the conflict between Israel and Gaza following 7 October 2023.
+This repository tracks daily deaths in Palestine in the conflict between Israel and Gaza following the attack by Hamas forces on 7 October 2023 against Israel.

 ## Background

-On 7 October 2023, the paramilitary wings of Hamas, Palestinian Islamic Jihad, PRC, PFLP, and DFLP launched a series of coordinated armed incursions into the Gaza envelope of neighboring Israeli territory.
-Learn more from [Wikipedia](https://en.wikipedia.org/wiki/2023_Hamas-led_attack_on_Israel).
+According to [Wikipedia](https://en.wikipedia.org/wiki/2023_Hamas-led_attack_on_Israel), on 7 October 2023, the paramilitary wings of Hamas, Palestinian Islamic Jihad, PRC, PFLP, and DFLP launched a series of coordinated armed incursions into the Gaza envelope of the neighboring Israeli territory.

+Israel retaliated with airstrikes in Gaza on 9 October 2023 and launched a ground invasion on 27 October 2023.

 ## Data Source